pratigya2/NutriMate/README.md

 In the future, we plan to expand our platform by adding new food items and recipes to our database, as well as partnering with more companies and experts in the nutrition and food industries.
 We also hope to eventually offer personalized meal planning and delivery services based on user preferences and dietary needs.

+Data
+The data used in this project comes from various sources, including Nepali food recipe and order data was cleaned and preprocessed using Python's pandas library.

+Model
+This project uses a Nearest Neighbors (NN) algorithm to recommend food options based on user input.